jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 to hold the stylus as you normally do, to take parallax into account, when calibrating.

-**Warning**: Xinput\_calibrator's (a non-LWP external program) output describes out-of-date information on how to configure your device.

     ~$ xinput_calibrator --device "9"
     Calibrating standard Xorg driver "Wacom BambooFun 2FG 4x5 Pen stylus" current calibration values: min_x=0, max_x=14720 and min_y=0, max_y=9200